- Education and Training: focus group, participatory research, workshop

 - Sustainable Communities: analysis of personal/family life, community services, employment opportunities, infrastructure analysis, new business opportunities, partnerships, quality of life, social networks, social psychological indicators, urban agriculture

-The long-term goal of this project is to develop support for immigrants who want to participate as producers in Iowa’s local food systems.
+The overall goal of this project is to foster opportunities for immigrants to participate as producers in Iowa’s local food system.

-2. To assess potential barriers for immigrant farmers such as access to land, credit and markets, and language issues
+2.)
+To assess immigrant farmer needs such as access to land, credit and markets and language issues, and